rancher/rio/docs/README.md

 ```

 Note: By default Rio will automatically configure Letsencrypt HTTP-01 challenge to provision certs for your publicdomain.
 This needs you to install rio on standard ports.
-If you are install rio with svclb or hostport mode, try `rio install --httpport 80 --httpsport 443`.
+If you are install rio with svclb or hostport mode, try `rio install --http-port 80 --https-port 443`.

 ##### Using Riofile